esx-framework/esx_core/README.md

 This script allow you to sit almost everywhere.
 If the player has many props around him, the game camera might become crazy.

+SHIFT + E to sit, gamepad protected so player can't interact with gamepads.

 [INSTALLATION]

 1) CD in your resources/[esx] folder